Sisters of Mercy,

-In 1873, Mother Ignatius moved some Sisters to a cottage she rented on the corner of West and Carlow Streets – the first site of the College.
-On 1 April 1879 the College moved to its present site, to the house called Masalou previously owned by the Hon Francis Lord MLA and bought on behalf of the Sisters by George Whiting.
+Mother Ignatius moved some Sisters to a cottage she rented on the corner of West and Carlow Streets, North Sydney – the first site of the College which opened in 1875.
+On 1 April 1879, the College moved to its present site, to the house called Masalou previously owned by the Hon Francis Lord MLA and bought on behalf of the Sisters by Mr George Whiting.
 The name was changed to Monte Sant’ Angelo.
 Mother Ignatius guided the College until her death in 1893.

-In 1912 Sister Ambrose Geary arrived as Principal, to set Monte on the path of academic achievement.
-She updated the old patterns and developed a more contemporary style.
-The twentieth century rolled on and Sister Clement Flanagan arrived at Monte in 1922 to foster the pursuit of academic excellence and sporting achievements.
+The twentieth century rolled on and Sister Clement Flanagan arrived at Monte to foster the pursuit of academic excellence and sporting achievements.
 Monte continued to grow and in 1939 the Middle School block was added to the buildings of 1906.

-Sister Baptista Rankin replaced Sister Clement as Principal in 1946 and faced the challenges of post-war education: the need for even more specialised accommodation for students who received the benefits of an ever-widening curriculum.
-By the mid-1950s Monte was well on the road to becoming a major force in Sydney education.
+Sister Baptista Rankin replaced Sister Clement as Principal and faced the challenges of post-war education: the need for even more specialised accommodation for students who received the benefits of an ever-widening curriculum.
+By the mid-1950s Monte was well on the road to becoming a major force in education in Sydney.

-Mrs Beverley Johnson (2000-2003) was the first lay Principal appointed by the College Board and the Trustees of the Sisters of Mercy.
+Mrs Beverley Johnson became the first lay Principal appointed by the College Board and the Trustees of the Sisters of Mercy.
 Under her leadership the College moved forward with innovative emphasis on teaching and learning and the integration of Information Communication Technologies to facilitate and enhance curriculum delivery.